 Toilets can help us to fight climate change too!
 Wastewater and sludge from toilets contain valuable water, nutrients, and energy.
 Sustainable sanitation systems make productive use of waste to safely boost agriculture and reduce and capture emissions for greener energy.

 This year’s celebration is different with the COVID-19 pandemic hit.
-Rather than celebrations, WASH Alliance Kenya with funding from UNICEF conducted follow up in Konjora 1 sub-location of Kilifi County.
+Rather than celebrations, WASH Alliance Kenya with funding from UNICEF conducted follow-up in Konjora 1 sub-location of Kilifi County.

 We are grateful to WASH Alliance Kenya and UNICEF for this project.
 We are hopeful that this time round, our Sub-Location will be certified Open Defecation Free.
 Said Ali, the coordinator of CHVs.

 Konjora 1 had first been triggered in 2011 and later did not pass certification to be Open defecation Free (ODF).
-In 2012, CHVs led by Ali re-triggered the village again and still they did not become ODF.
+In 2012, CHVs led by Ali re-triggered the village again and still, they did not become ODF.

 Ali says it’s now nine years down the line but he still has the passion for his people to become ODF.
-He says they have learnt from their challenges and this time round, they will achieve ODF status.
+He says they have learned from their challenges and this time round, they will achieve ODF status.